infini8-13/infini8-13/README.md

 ## Hey there✨ Saaswath here!
 ### Computer Architecture and Digital Design Enthusiast

-- 🔭 Currently working on Hardware Acceleration of Cryptographic Applications
+- 🔭 Currently working on Hardware Acceleration of SHA
 - 🌱 Learning memory design and cache systems
 - 👯 I’m looking to collaborate on open source hardware and anything comparch related